-Under the Michigan Employment Security Act, the unemployment compensation fund is separate from all public money or state funds, and is administered exclusively for the purposes of the act.
-House Bill 4415 would amend the act to include in the unemployment compensation fund all money collected under Senate Bill 171, including fines, civil penalties, and interest.
+Under the Michigan Employment Security Act, the unemployment compensation fund is separate from all public money or state funds, and is administered exclusively for the House Bill 4414 would amend the act to include in the purposes of the act. unemployment compensation fund all money collected under Senate Bill 171, including fines, civil penalties, and interest.
 (Currently, the fund does not contain interest, penalties, and damages collected under the act and would still not contain interest, penalties, and damages under other provisions of the act.